 With web access on mobile devices being so popular, and all mobile platforms having fully-fledged web browsers, but possibly limited bandwidth, CPU and battery life, it is important to consider the performance of your web content on these platforms.
 This article looks at mobile-specific performance considerations.

 There are many things a developer can do to improve performance, but how fast is fast enough?
 How can you convince powers that be of the importance of these efforts?
 Once optimized, how can you ensure bloat doesn't come back?
 In this article we look at convincing management, developing a performance culture and performance budget, and introduce ways to ensure regressions don't sneak into your code base.

 - Web performance resources

 - Responsive images

 In this article, we'll learn about the concept of responsive images — images that work well on devices with widely differing screen sizes, resolutions, and other such features — and look at what tools HTML provides to help implement them.
-This helps to improve performance across difference devices.
+This helps to improve performance across different devices.
 Responsive images are just one part of responsive design, a future CSS topic for you to learn.

 - Main web performance section on MDN